Laura Bush: Awards and honors

 Bush is awarded the Living Legend Medallion from James H. Billington, the Librarian of Congress, for her work in support of the National Book Festival, September 2008.

 During and after her tenure as the First Lady, Laura Bush received a number of awards and honors.
 In October 2002, the Elie Wiesel Foundation for Humanity honored her in recognition of her efforts on behalf of education.
 Also in 2002, she was named Barbara Walters' Most Fascinating Person of the year.

 The American Library Association honored her for her years of support to America's libraries and librarians in April 2005.

-On October 18, 2003, she was conferred by the former president Gloria Macapagal Arroyo the Order of Gabriela Silang, a single-class order which makes her the first U.S. First Lady recipient during the state visit of President George Bush to the Philippines.
+On October 18, 2003, she was conferred by the former president Gloria Macapagal Arroyo the Order of Gabriela Silang, a single-class order which makes her the first U.S. First Lady recipient during the state visit of President George W. Bush to the Philippines.

 She received an award in honor of her dedication to help improve the living conditions and education of children around the world, from the Kuwait-American Foundation in March 2006.
 She accepted The Nichols-Chancellor's Medal on behalf of disaster relief workers around the world in May 2006 from Vanderbilt University.
 In 2007, she received the Golden Plate Award of the American Academy of Achievement.

 Four learning facilities have been named for her: the Laura Welch Bush Elementary School of Pasadena ISD in Houston, Texas, the Laura W. Bush Elementary School in the Leander ISD in Travis County, Texas, just outside Austin, the Laura Bush Middle School (Lubbock-Cooper ISD) in Lubbock, Texas, and the Laura Bush Education Center at Camp Bondsteel, a U.S. military base in Kosovo.
 She was awarded the 2008 Christian Freedom International Freedom Award.
 Bush is on the Board of Selectors of Jefferson Awards for Public Service.

 In 2012, Bush—along with Hector Ruiz, Charles Matthews, Melinda Perrin, Julius Glickman and Admiral William H. McRaven, the Navy Seal who oversaw the raid that killed Osama bin Laden—was named a Distinguished Alumnus of the University of Texas at Austin.

 In October 2015, Bush was conferred an honorary Doctor of Letters degree from Wayland Baptist University in recognition of her longtime advocacy on behalf of education, health care and human rights following an address she gave on the university's campus.
 November, she received the 2015 Prevent Blindness Person of Vision Award.

-In November 2016 Bush received 10 for 10 award from Women's Democracy Network in recognition of her years of work on behalf of Afghan women's rights.
+In November 2016, Bush received 10 for 10 award from Women's Democracy Network in recognition of her years of work on behalf of Afghan women's rights.

-In May 2017 Bush received an honor at the Women Making History Awards in Washington, D.C.
+In May 2017, Bush received an honor at the Women Making History Awards in Washington, D.C.

-In 2018 Laura Bush and former president George W. Bush were awarded the National Constitution Center Liberty Medal for their work with U.S. military veterans since leaving the White House.
+In 2018, Laura Bush and former president George W. Bush were awarded the National Constitution Center Liberty Medal for their work with U.S. military veterans since leaving the White House.

-In 2021 Bush received the Concordia Leadership Award.
+In 2021, Bush received the Concordia Leadership Award.